Chapultepec, Lafayette, and The Colonia Americana Guadalajara

 Architecture in the Colonia Americana Guadalajara

-In the last years of the 19th century and the first decade of the 20th-century regionalist mansions were built.
+In the last years of the 19th century and the first decade of the 20th century, regionalist mansions were built.
 They were inspired by an eclectic mix of European and maybe even a little Moorish influence.
-Later, in the post-revolutionary era, came art deco, modernist, art nouveau, functionalist, and brutalist.
+Later, in the post-revolutionary era, came art deco, modernism, art nouveau, functionalism, and brutalist.